4 Tips For A Better Employee Performance Review

 This also allows all the employees to customize the agenda to meet their own requirements.
 Managers can focus on actively listening rather than lecturing when employees are encouraged to bring subjects they want to discuss.

-4. Choose a convenient time and location
+4. Choose a Convenient Time and Location

-Managers and their employees should have a one on one confidential talk about their performance.
+Managers and their employees should have a one-on-one confidential talk about their performance.
 Plan to meet in a private office or area away from customers and coworkers.
 Choose a date and time that is convenient for the employee, and inform the staff well in advance.

 Dropthought is a user-friendly, omnichannel, and real-time employee experience management platform.
 We empower companies in different verticals to create delightful experiences for employees across their employee journey.
 Get detailed analysis and insights from data to exactly know what your employees think and what actions you need to take to delight them.